 In contrast, less demand could cause property prices to stagnate or even decline; under these circumstances, homeowners run the risk of falling into negative equity (where their property is worth less than the outstanding loan) and may limit their spending.

-These details can all be found on our mortgage charts by selecting ‘view further details’ next to a listing.
+These details can all be found on our mortgage charts by selecting ‘Product Specification’ next to a listing, giving you a complete overview of the deal so you can be confident it’s the right fit for you and your circumstances.

 There are several factors lenders consider to determine their mortgage pricing, including: